Skip to content

 2. For example, if file_a has rows with id between 1 and 10 and a delete file contains rows with id between 1 and 4, a scan for id = 9 may ignore the delete file because none of the deletes can match a row that will be selected.

-3. Floating point partition values are considered equal if their IEEE 754 floating-point "single format" bit layout are equal with NaNs normalized to have only the the most significant mantissa bit set (the equivelant of calling Float.floatToIntBits or Double.doubleToLongBits in Java).
+3. Floating point partition values are considered equal if their IEEE 754 floating-point "single format" bit layout are equal with NaNs normalized to have only the the most significant mantissa bit set (the equivalent of calling Float.floatToIntBits or Double.doubleToLongBits in Java).
 The Avro specification requires all floating point values to be encoded in this format.

-Snapshot Reference🔗
+Snapshot References🔗

 Iceberg tables keep track of branches and tags using snapshot references.
 Tags are labels for individual snapshots.
 Branches are mutable named references that can be updated by committing a new snapshot as the branch's referenced snapshot using the Commit Conflict Resolution and Retry procedures.